From Factory Floor to Your Warehouse Door

 The VOC transported goods from Dutch ports to their inland warehouses via the highly efficient network of canals, rivers and coastal waterways that characterized the Dutch Republic.
 Today, Food World utilizes real‑time inland freight solutions from major international ports to any warehouse facility in the world, including lane optimization and carrier management.

-VOC's warehouses in Amsterdam were huge, multi-storey brick structures.
-Some were 200-yards long and were designed to store spices, textiles, tea and other delicacies "extracted" from the East Indies.
-Food World now utilizes FDA registered & temperature controlled warehouses with real‑time inventory visibility and B2B & B2C order fulfillment capabilities.
+VOC's warehouses were huge, multi-storied brick structures.
+Some were 200-yards long and were designed to store textiles, spices, tea and other delicacies "extracted" from the East Indies and other corners of the world.
+Food World now uses FDA certified & temperature-controlled warehouses with real-time inventory visibility and B2B fulfillment capabilities.

-Today, Food World offers door-to-door delivery service first pioneered in the 17th century by The Dutch East India Company.
-However, VOC lacked the technologies that now enable Food World to move food products from overseas factory floors to customer warehouses in the USA within weeks or sometimes even within hours rather than the years that it took VOC!
+Food World still offers door-to-door delivery service first pioneered by The Dutch East India Company.
+However, 400-years ago, the VOC lacked the technologies that now enable Food World to move food products from overseas factories to U.S. warehouses in mere weeks -- or even days via air freight -- rather than the years it took VOC back in the 17th & 18th centuries!

-The Dutch East India Company™ name and logo are trademarks of Mike Costello.
+The Dutch East India Company™ name & logo are now trademarks of Mike Costello -- just for the hell of it.

 Este sitio web utiliza cookies